art-suite/art-ery/README.md

 * easier to test
 * easier to debug
-* dramatically shorter code-compile-run development cycle
+* dramatically shorter build cycle
 * In short, it's *much* faster to develop.

 #### Why Cloud Code?